fynnfluegge/codeqai/README.md

 ```
 pipx install codeqai
 ```
-At first usage you can choose to install faiss-cpu or faiss-gpu.
+At first usage it is asked to install faiss-cpu or faiss-gpu.
+Faiss-gpu is recommended if the hardware supports CUDA 7.5+.
-If you are using local embeddings and llms you will be further asked to install sentence-transformers, instructor or llama.cpp later, based on your configuration.
+If local embeddings and llms are used it will be further asked to install sentence-transformers, instructor or llama.cpp later.

 ## ⚙️ Configuration
 At first usage or by running
 ```
 codeqai configure
 ```
-you are prompted to the configuration process, where you can choose the embeddings and llms.
+the configuration process is initiated, where the embeddings and llms can be chosen.

 ## 💡 How it works
 The entire git repo is parsed with treesitter to extract all methods with documentations and saved to a local FAISS vector database with either sentence-transformers, instructor or OpenAI's text-embedding-ada-002 embeddings.